 What If It's Not My Battery?

-While a bad battery is the most common issue that we come across when a car is making clicking noises, there are some other possible issues that you may want to look into.
+While a bad battery is the most common issue that we come across when your car is making a fast clicking noise, there are some other possible issues that you may want to look into.

 The Starter Solenoid